Aurora Guerrero: Career

 In 2014, Guerrero announced her next project, Los Valientes, about a young undocumented Latino gay man living in the U.S. Los Valientes, slated to be Guerrero's second feature, has been awarded two grants by SFF/KRF, a 2014 Sundance Feature Film Development Grant and a 2013 Tribeca Narrative Grant, and was selected to participate in IFP's No Borders Market in 2014.

 Most of Guerrero's film work has been centered around California, especially the San Francisco Bay Area where she grew up.
 Her first work not centered in California was the episode of Queen Sugar she directed, centered in Louisiana.

 In 2017, Guerrero directed the Ava DuVernay produced Queen Sugar episode "What Do I Care for Morning" which aired as episode three in season two.
 DuVernay chose Guerrero for the directorial position because of her work Mosquita y Mari.
 Based on this film, DuVernay felt confident enough that Guerrero could focus on the power of intimacy, especially for Queen Sugar, a show that focuses so much on family, betrayal and injustice.
 Prior to directing episode three of season two of Queen Sugar, Guerrero had no idea what episode or what she was going to be directing specifically.
 Exploring the flirtation, tension, and budding romance of this episode is one of her strengths, and it was a perfect directorial fit for her.

 DuVernay later recommended Guerrero to Lin-Manuel Miranda to direct the music video for Andra Day's cover of "Burn" from The Hamilton Mixtape.

+In 2020, Guerrero coordinated outreach for the first-ever Latinx Directors Database alongside the founding directors Alberto Belli, Joel Novoa, and Diego Valasco.
+The website is a resource for interested individuals to discover and learn about the work of Latinx filmmakers and seeks to increase representation in cinema.
+In discussion of the database, Guerrero mentioned the various perspectives that Latinx creators have to offer and the importance of reducing gaps left by historical patterns of exclusion.